Carolyn Kirk

 MassTech Collaborative

-Kirk’s professional career spans more than 25 years and includes long-time experience as a management consultant, working with clients that included many of the Top 20 banks in the U.S. along with Fortune 500 companies.
+Prior to roles in public service, Kirk’s private professional career spans more than 25 years and includes long-time experience as a management consultant, working with clients that included many of the Top 20 U.S. banks along with Fortune 500 companies.